Orange-Glazed Eggnog Quick Bread

-This eggnog bread with an orange eggnog glaze is a delicious dessert served with coffee or for Christmas breakfast.
+This Orange-Glazed eggnog bread recipe is a moist bread with a sweet orange eggnog glaze is a delicious dessert served with coffee or for Christmas breakfast!

 Christmas is coming so soon and what screams “Christmas” more than desserts made with eggnog?!
 This is the BEST holiday quick bread and would make a great Christmas morning breakfast.
 It really doesn’t even need the glaze because it is so moist, but the orange eggnog glaze definitely put it over the top as far as looks and taste.
 This recipe would also be good as muffins, mini muffins, or mini loaves!

 Bolthouse Farms recently came out with their seasonal flavors of beverages and I was sent a bottle of each to try out for myself.
 Bolthouse is bringing on the holiday spirit with three limited-edition drinks that celebrate the flavors of my beloved Christmas season.
 Launching last month, the new Bolthouse Farms Holiday beverage offerings include Pumpkin Spice Latte, Peppermint Mocha and Holiday Nog.